yaringal/barista-assist/docs/DESIGN.md

 guess.

-The expected flow rate is also a Bayesian shrinkage estimate, not just a fixed constant: it blends the global prior with a bag's own median flow rate from its recent healthy shots, weighted by how many such shots exist, so a bag that genuinely runs faster or slower than the generic guess stops being called "too fast"/"too restrictive" once its own history says otherwise.
-This is deliberately different treatment from mechanical suspicion above: a bag's characteristic pace is a reference point with nothing to protect against, so it's allowed to fully self-normalize, whereas the channeling-suspicion boundary is not, or a bag with a recurring puck-prep problem would train the model to stop catching it.
+The expected flow rate is also a Bayesian shrinkage estimate, not just a fixed constant: it blends the global prior with the median flow rate across *other* bags sharing the same `roast_level`, weighted by how many such shots exist, so a roast level that genuinely runs faster or slower than the generic guess stops being called "too fast"/"too restrictive" once this installation's own history for that roast level says otherwise.
+Deliberately not blended toward the current bag's own history, unlike an earlier version of this design — bean-aging drift within one bag's life is handled by grind correction chasing a fixed reference instead, so a bag's own shots never feed back into its own reference point (see `docs/todo/ADAPTIVE_LEARNING_PLAN.md` §2.1 for the full reasoning).
+This is deliberately different treatment from mechanical suspicion above: a roast level's characteristic pace is a reference point with nothing to protect against, so it's allowed to fully self-normalize, whereas the channeling-suspicion boundary is not, or a bag with a recurring puck-prep problem would train the model to stop catching it.